A wooden toy doesn’t simply just sit on the shelf. A child doesn’t just sit back and watch them.

-I warmed up the block of beeswax using a hairdryer and rubbed the wax over each of the figurines and pots.
+I warmed up the block of beeswax using a hairdryer.
+Once the wax was soft, I rubbed the wax over each of the figurines and pots.
 Using some kitchen tongs and a tea towel to hold them, I used the hair dryer to melt the beeswax over the surface of the wooden peg dolls and wooden cups.

 The colours deepened once the beeswax set over them and (other than that horrid purple) I am really happy with how they turned out.

 The girls were so excited to use them.
 I think they are going to be very well used in no time!

 What educational activities will we be using them in?

 The beauty of wooden toys is that there is no real right or wrong to how you use them.
 I envision using our DIY Rainbow Wooden Peg Dolls and Cups in all sorts of educational activities such as